GoogleChrome/web.dev/src/site/content/en/blog/intersectionobserver-v2/index.md

 [spec](https://w3c.github.io/IntersectionObserver/v2/#calculate-visibility-algo)
 is that the implementation *is permitted* to report *false negatives* (that is, setting `isVisible` to `false` even when the target element is completely visible and unmodified).
-For performance or other reasons, implementations should limit themselves to working with bounding boxes and rectilinear geometry; they shouldn't try to achieve pixel-perfect results for modifications like `border-radius`.
+For performance or other reasons, browsers limit themselves to working with bounding boxes and rectilinear geometry; they don't try to achieve pixel-perfect results for modifications like `border-radius`.

 That said, *false positives* are *not permitted* under any circumstances (that is, setting